 5 Ways Makeup Can Be Harmful to Your Health

-Not removing your makeup before going to bed is one of the worst mistakes that you can make as the makeup blocks the pores and prevents the skin from breathing.
+Not removing your makeup before going to bed is one of the worst mistakes that you can make.
+That's because the makeup blocks the pores and prevents the skin from breathing.

-For the majority of women, makeup is one of the greatest beauty aids and is a great help in enhancing the skin’s appearance and the face in general.
+For the majority of women, makeup is one of the greatest beauty aids.
+It’s also a great help in enhancing the skin’s appearance and the face in general.
+Yet makeup can also be harmful to you if you misuse it.

 For years, the cosmetic industry has worked to develop and produce thousands of beauty products to meet every woman’s needs.